A group of hackers have leaked personal data and photos that belong to patients of a cosmetic surgery clinic based in Lithuania.

 The attackers might not actually be FANCY BEAR, however.
 They could have adopted the name in the hopes that Grozio Chirurgija would recognize it and be more amenable to their demands.
 That might explain why the actors initially accessed the clinic’s stolen database, which contains information and photos of more than 1,500 British patients, and put it up for sale at a value of 300 Bitcoins (approximately 675,000 USD).
 At the same time, they demanded ransom payments ranging in value between 50 euros and 2,000 euros from each patient.

-Apparently, Tzar Team didn’t generate as much interest as they were hoping.
+Apparently, the Tzar Team hackers didn’t generate as much interest as they were hoping.
 The group has since reduced the price of the database to 50 Bitcoins.
 It’s also conducting periodic leaks of the database, no doubt in a bid to attract a willing customer.

 Jonas Staikunas, the director of Grozio Chirurgija, is not impressed.
 As quoted by The Guardian: